stanimirovn/docs-redis/smoke-tests.html.md

 </tr>
 </table>

-When encountering an error when running smoke-tests, it can be helpful to search the log for other instances of the error summary printed at the end of the tests, e.g. <code>Failed to target Cloud Foundry</code>.
+When encountering an error when running smoke tests, it can be helpful to search the log for other instances of the error summary printed at the end of the tests, e.g. <code>Failed to target Cloud Foundry</code>.
 Lookout for <code>TIP: ...</code> in the logs next to any error output for further troubleshooting hints.